Deeply-Unhappy/startup/notes.md

 - Vite: Helpful in seeing how it all connects, CSS still for styling whole elements/classes, while react works well for manipulating details more flexibly than html alone.
 [Site Image](vite-exercise.png)
 ### Site Deployment
-I decided to make a new file to hold the deliverable files, while leaving the original react_update as proof of commit
+I decided to make a new file to hold the deliverable files and act as a framework while working on the bundling.

 ## React Part 2: Reactivity